 Institutional Data Reports

-The Enrollment, Retention, and Graduation Report is an annual publication which includes a wide range of student data.
+The Enrollment, Retention and Graduation Report is an annual publication which includes a wide range of student data.
 Its purpose is to help the College monitor the matriculation of the students it is committed to serve.
+(Go to Prior Years’ Enrollment, Retention and Graduation reports.)

 This report compares the participation rates of various groups of Berea College students in high impact activities and how this relates to college graduation rates.
 It also includes high school preparation data.